Ratchanok Intanon: 2013

-Intanon reached the finals of the All England Open, losing to Tine Rasmussen 14–21, 21–16, 10–21.
+Ratchanok reached the finals of the All England Open, losing to Tine Rasmussen 14–21, 21–16, 10–21.
 She is the youngest ever singles finalist at the All England Open.
 She lost in the final of the Swiss Open Grand Prix Gold after being defeated by Wang Shixian.
 She won her first Superseries tournament by beating Juliane Schenk 22–20, 21–14 in the India Open to become the youngest-ever Superseries winner at the age of 18 years, 2 months and 22 days (she held this record for 6 months until Akane Yamaguchi won the 2013 Japan Super Series at the age of 16).
 She again reached the finals of the Thailand Open, winning the title after beating Busanan Ongbamrungphan to become the first Thai ever to win the women's singles title at the Thailand Open since it was first held in 1984.

-Intanon withdrew from both the Indonesia Open SSP and Singapore Open SS to recover from a foot injury and prepare for the BWF World Championships.
+Ratchanok withdrew from both the Indonesia and Singapore Opens to recover from a foot injury and prepare for the BWF World Championships.
 In World Championships in August, she was seeded fourth.
-She reached the quarterfinals of this tournament for the first time, where she defeated Carolina Marín in a very hard-fought encounter.
-Her semifinal path was relatively easy, where she won against P. V. Sindhu in two games.
+She reached the quarter-finals of this tournament for the first time, where she defeated Carolina Marín in a very hard-fought encounter.
+Her semi-finals path was relatively easy, where she won against P. V. Sindhu in two games.
 In the final, she won the title, beating world number 1 and Olympic gold medalist Li Xuerui 22–20, 18–21, 21–14.
 She was the first-ever Thai player to be the World Champion and was also the youngest singles World Champion ever at the age of 18.
 She became the world champion while still being eligible to play in the World Junior Championships that year.
 After the World Championships, she injured her back and failed to qualify for the Super Series Finals, finishing the year as the world number three.
 She was awarded the "2013 Best Females Athletes Award" from the Thailand Sports Authority.

 2014

-In 2014, Intanon reached the final of the Korea Open for the first time, meeting Wang Yihan and continuing her losing streak against Wang.
+In 2014, Ratchanok reached the final of the Korea Open for the first time, meeting Wang Yihan and continuing her losing streak against Wang.
 She was awarded "Best Asian Sporting Icon" by Fox Sports Asia, based on voting from internet fans on its website.
 She reached the finals of the Indonesia Open but lost to Li Xuerui.
 She failed to defend her World Championships title after losing in the third round to Minatsu Mitani.
-She was defeated by Bae Yeon-ju in the quarterfinals of the 2014 Asian Games.
-She qualified for the Super Series Finals in Dubai but failed to pass the round-robin stage after losing group matches against Tai Tzu-ying and Akane Yamaguchi.
+She was defeated by Bae Yeon-ju in the quarter-finals of the 2014 Asian Games.
+She qualified for the Superseries Finals in Dubai but failed to pass the round-robin stage after losing group matches against Tai Tzu-ying and Akane Yamaguchi.
 She finished the 2014 year as world number 6.